ssv5039/Grade-Calculator-in-Python/README.md

 # Grade Calculator

-Created a software that calculated user entered Test Scores, which would then output the avergae and grade point to help users track their progress on schooling/test scores.
+Created a software that calculated user entered Test Scores, which would then output the average and grade point to help users track their progress on schooling/test scores.
 This was implemented using Classes, Loops, If Statements, and the Round feature.

 Verified the following criteria: